LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 There are functions to do that:  ``int.Parse`` takes a string parameter that should be the characters in an ``int``, like "123" or "-25", and produces the corresponding ``int`` value, like 123 or -25.
-In :file:`good_sum.cs`, we changed the names to emphasize the type
+In :repsrc:`good_sum/good_sum.cs`, we changed the names to emphasize the type
 conversions:

 .. literalinclude:: ../source/examples/good_sum/good_sum.cs